 Mount Purrnon Cat Café + Wine Bar: Open since August 2020 in Old Town, the cat café lets visitors mingle with adoptable cats—and even take one home—then savor coffee and pre-packaged sandwiches, salads and snacks in a separate dining area.
 The café features Alexandria-specific historical touches and hosts trivia nights, tea parties and more.
 Masks are required for entry.

-Barkhaus: Set to debut in fall 2020 near Potomac Yard, Barkhaus is designed as part dog park, part restaurant and bar.
+Barkhaus: Set to open on October 17, 2020, near Potomac Yard, Barkhaus is designed as part dog park, part restaurant and bar.
 Humans can dine in designated leashed areas, while dogs can frolic in indoor and outdoor (fenced) off-leash zones while their owners sip and unwind.